SumoLogic/sumologic-documentation/docs/apm/traces/view-and-investigate-traces.md

 2. Click the **Show Chart** tab.
 The default chart shown will be **Trace duration** as a **timeseries** chart.
 3. From the dropdown menu, select the chart type you want to view: **Trace duration**, **Error count**, or **Span count**.
 4. You can view each chart type as a **timeseries** or **histogram** chart by selecting the corresponding option from the dropdown menu.

-These new aggregation charts will provide you with even more insights into the behavior of your application and help you resolve issues faster.

 #### Dashboard Panel support